Emanuele

 Between 1995 and 1997 he held a post-doctoral position in the

 Dipartimento di Elettronica of the Politecnico di Torino.
-In 1997-98 he

-was a post-doctoral research fellow in the Information Sciences
+In 1997-98 he was a post-doctoral research fellow in the Information Sciences

 Research Center of AT&T Research, Florham Park, NJ, USA.
-He

-Prof. Emanuele Viterbo is a 2011 Fellow of the IEEE, a
+a 2011 Fellow of the IEEE,

 ISI Highly Cited Researcher and

-Member of the Board of Governors of the IEEE Information Theory Society (2011-2013).
-He is Associate Editor of IEEE Transactions on
+Board of Governors of the IEEE Information Theory Society (2011-2013 and 2014-2016).

 Information Theory, European Transactions on